AriFordsham/GHCWiki/code-base-cleanup.md

 Implement the [proposal for hierarchical module structure in GHC](module-dependencies/hierarchical) ([\#13009](https://gitlab.haskell.org//ghc/ghc/issues/13009)).

-It consists in renaming/moving modules.
+It consists only in renaming/moving modules.

 Compared to the original proposal, I have: